Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 **Q1: Locate the "loganalysis.zip" file under /root/Rooms/introloganalysis/task8 and extract the contents.**

-*I'm not exactly sure what they mean with this question - perhaps they've changed the room without changing all the questions - luckily this one doesn't actually require an answer.*
+*Hint: I'm not exactly sure what they mean with this question - perhaps they've changed the room without changing all the questions - luckily this one doesn't actually require an answer.*

 ---

 **Q2: Upload the log file named "access.log" to CyberChef.
 Use regex to list all of the IP addresses.
 What is the full IP address beginning in 212?**

-*We're presented with the following regex to find ip addresses in the information for the task, so this is pretty straightforward.
+*Hint: We're presented with the following regex to find ip addresses in the information for the task, so this is pretty straightforward.
 Just add a regex module to the recipe and change the output format to list matches only then search for the given octet '212'.
 I used the provided regular expression:*

 ```regex
 \b([0-9]{1,3}\.){3}[0-9]{1,3}\b